Rajeev94-npl/InfomaxGPT/README.md

 # InfomaxGPT
-The work carried out by the developer for Infomax College's own local LLM.
+The work carried out by Rajeev Poudel for Infomax College's own local LLM.